Chen Ou-po: Bribery investigation

 In June 2024, Chen was questioned by the Taipei District Prosecutors' Office in an investigation on bribery related to United Logistics International Company.
 In 2018, equipment owned by United Logistics International was lost in a collision of a cargo ship into the Port of Keelung.
 The company then sought assistance from Chen, and his actions are alleged to be violations of the Anti-Corruption Act.
 On 28 August 2025, Chen was indicted on charges of corruption and embezzlement.
+He was released on bail in November 2025.
+In April 2026, the Taipei District Court sentenced Chen to sixteen years imprisonment, and further deprived him of civil rights for six years.

 Personal life

 Chen is married to Hsu Hui-yu.